 1212 Lake Robbins Dr. // +1 281-362-9696

 The chef recommendations of stuffed redfish and snapper Hemingway are to die for and are both locally sourced.
 Today’s catch offers all the different types of fish cooked any way you want them.
 If you don’t like seafood, Landry’s chicken fettuccine is one of my favorites.
-It’s not often you can find an “on the water” restaurant this far from the Gulf, but Landry’s is definitely one of the best restaurants in the Woodlands.
+It’s not often you can find an “on the water” restaurant this far from the Gulf, but Landry’s is definitely one of the best local restaurants in the Woodlands.

 1201 Lake Woodlands Dr. // +1 281-465-8993